 If you are not satisfied with the outcome after following your RTO’s internal procedures, and still believe your RTO is breaching or has breached its legal requirements, you have several options:

 Students enrolled with a private RTO can lodge complaints with the Australian Competition and Consumer Commission (ACCC).
 The ACCC will only have jurisdiction to investigate complaints that are in breach of the Competition and Consumer Act 2010.
-Visit the for details on how to submit a complaint.
+Visit the ACCC website for details on how to submit a complaint.

 If you are an overseas student in Australia on an overseas student visa, and you are not satisfied with the outcome or the way the training provider handled your complaint, you are entitled to take your complaint to an external appeals body.